enricocavalli/enricocavalli.github.io/content/writeups/Hackinghub/Starcraft Card Collector.md

 Disallow: /Sup3r_secr3t_administrator_panel.php
 ```

-That admin panel is a juicy target because by looking at the source code we clearly see that it is vulnerable to os command injection because the user input from `$_GET["query"]` is used completely unsanitized into a shell command:
+That admin panel is a juicy target.
+By looking at the source code we clearly see that it is vulnerable to os command injection because the user input from `$_GET["query"]` is used completely unsanitized into a shell command:

 ```php
 //[...SNIP...]